-- The first 30 minutes of the poster session will be for poster viewing.
-Roving moderators will ask clarification questions of the presenters while they stand by their posters.
+- The first 30 minutes of the poster session are reserved for poster viewing.
+Roving moderators will ask clarification questions of the presenters as they stand by their posters.

 - The moderators will provide a 5-minute summary of the session at the conclusion of the session and choose a "Best Poster" for the session.

 30 minutes prior to session start

 Presenters stand by posters while roving moderators ask questions

 1-minute presentation followed by a 2-minute question and answer period for each presenter

 Moderator session summary